 Key facts about the UCSF clinical enterprise:

-- UCSF Benioff Children’s Hospital has 163 licensed beds.
+- UCSF Benioff Children’s Hospitals, with locations in San Francisco and Oakland, has a total of 345 licensed beds.

-- UCSF Medical Center and UCSF Benioff Children’s Hospital are under the same license.
-Together, they see about 30,000 inpatients and generate about 763,000 outpatient visits per year.
+- UCSF Medical Center and UCSF Benioff Children’s Hospitals see about 40,000 inpatients and generate more than 1 million outpatient visits per year.

 - Langley Porter Psychiatric Hospital and Clinics, which has 67 licensed beds, is under a separate license and sees 720 inpatients and 33,500 outpatient visits per year.